 keep an accurate list of all the ministers and churches that are members of the Conference.

 The Treasurer, working with the Conference Office, shall establish a procedure consistent with accepted accounting practices to receive, hold and disburse all funds.
-The Treasurer shall keep accurate accounts of all monies, funds and properties of the Conference and shall make regolar financial reports to the Board of Directors and to the Annual Meeting of the Conference.
+The Treasurer shall keep accurate accounts of all monies, funds and properties of the Conference and shall make regular financial reports to the Board of Directors and to the Annual Meeting of the Conference.
 The Treasurer shall be bonded as the Board of Directors requires.
 All accounts shall be audited as the Board of Directors provides.
 The Treasurer may be either an elected individual or a contracted individual hired and supervised by the Board and eligible for continued service based on the discretion of the Board.
 While preferred, the treasurer is not required to be a UCC church member.
 In the event no qualified individual is found within the member churches of the Conference, the Board may hire an individual under contract for the position.
 Should the Treasurer be contracted, this person would serve as an officer of the Board with voice and no vote.

 The term of office of all officers (except the Conference Minister) shall begin at the close of the Annual Meeting when they are elected and terminate at the close of the Annual Meeting when their successors are elected.
 The initial term of the Conference Minister shall begin as set forth in the call.
 Any subsequent terms shall begin at the close of the Annual Meeting at which the Conference Minister is reelected.

 Should the Board become aware that an officer has ceased to be an active member of a church holding membership in the Conference, that person’s tenure in office shall cease.
 The only exception is the Treasurer.

 If any of the officers (except the Conference Minister) resigns or becomes unable or ineligible to serve, the Board of Directors shall elect a person to fill the remainder of the term.